sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

     -	secadmin
     -	netadmin
 6. TACACS and RADIUS modules must be enhanced to support these new user roles – secadmin and netadmin.
-7. TACACS and RADIUS server’s configuration file must support a new attribute, SONiC_user_role.
+7. TACACS and RADIUS server’s configuration file must support a new attribute for the defining the remote user's group name as an alternate to the existing privilege-level attribute.
-	Radius ==> SONiC-User-Group
-	Tacacs ==> group-name
 8. TACACS and RADIUS modules of SONiC must be enhanced to parse the new attribute and take the appropriate action.
 9.	“username” command must be enhanced such a way that a user shall be allowed to map with more than one user role.
-    -	For example, “username <user_name> password <password> role admin, sysadmin”
+    -	For example: username < user_name> password < password> role admin, sysadmin
     -	This is applicable only to local users
-    -	For remote users (TACACS and RADIUS), this will be supported in the next release.
+    -	For remote users (TACACS and RADIUS), this will be supported in the future releases.
 10. Software upgrade must work seamlessly.

 ### 1.2.2 RBAC Requirements